hapax/hapax.github.io/assets/simple-physics.md

 is the sun-to-earth distance.
 There are about $25$ million large asteroids, with average diameter around the $10$ km mark.
-[Wikipedia](https://en.wikipedia.org/wiki/Asteroid_belt) states that
-"numerous unmanned spacecraft have traversed it without incident".
+Although this sounds like a dangerous place, [Wikipedia](https://en.wikipedia.org/wiki/Asteroid_belt) states that "numerous unmanned spacecraft have traversed it without incident".
 Let's see why.

 <span style="padding-left: 20px; display:block">
 (a) For simplicity, let's flatten the donut into a ring with inner